-But, the ability to use a double or a single barrel together in one gun is not altogether new technology, and, in fact, “side-by-side’s,” were not that uncommon for game hunters in the early 1900s.
+But, the ability to use a double or a single barrel together in one gun is not altogether new technology, and, in fact, “side-by-side’s,” as they were called, were not that uncommon for game hunters in the in the early 1900’s.

 Best .410 Shotgun Wrap-up

-While there was much pushback from hunters and the gun community at large, the government eventually got its way, and the steel shot replaced the lead.
+While there was much pushback from hunters and the gun community at large, the government eventually got its way and lead shot was banned in favor of steel.
 The other benefit of moving away from lead was that guns became lighter because their ammo was lighter, and guns like the Winchester Model 42 .410 soon found themselves more desirable to collectors.

 Ironically, finding the best .410 shotgun is a lot like finding the best upland game shotgun, and, when choosing either, it pays to know Rule of 96.
 According to the Rule of 96, a shotgun ought to weigh about 96 times its ammunition weight.
 In other words, 1 ounce of shot demands a 6 lb (96 oz) shotgun to be the most effective.
 So, there is a balance to be stuck.
 The more the weight, the more difficult it is to maneuver; the less the weight, the bigger the kick.

-The Winchester Model 42 Skeet Grade .410 shotgun offered a 26 to 28-inch single barrel that came in solid or ventilated rib types, a walnut checkered or straight-grip stock, checkered extension slide handle, and adjustable cylinder or skeet chokes.
+The Winchester Model 42 Skeet Grade .410 shotgun offered a 26-28-inch single barrel that came in solid or ventilated rib types, a walnut checkered or straight-grip stock, checkered extension slide handle, and adjustable cylinder or skeet chokes.
 The Trap Grade was the same except it featured more bling and several adjustable chokes.

 The most definitive thing you can do, though, it to get out there and try some different .410 shotguns with a variety of ammunition.
-Plus, you will get to experience the outdoors, hang with some friends, and learn some new skills.
-So, skip the heavy-hitter, and go straight for that little number with a big kick — the .410 shotgun.
+Plus, you will get to experience the outdoors, hang with some bros, and learn some new skills.
+So, skip the heavy-hitter, and go straight for that little number with a big kick, the .410 shotgun.